 Mr. Darcy to Elizabeth Bennet:

 “As a child I was taught what was right, but I was not taught to correct my temper.
 I was given good principles, but left to follow them in pride and conceit.
-Unfortunately an only son, (for many years an old child), I was spoiled by my parents, who, though good themselves, (my father particularly, all that was benevolent and amiable,) allowed , encouraged, almost taught me to be selfish and overbearing, to care for none beyond my own family circle, to think meanly of all the rest of the world, to wish at least to think meanly of their sense and worth compared with my own.
+Unfortunately an only son, (for many years an only child), I was spoiled by my parents, who, though good themselves, (my father particularly, all that was benevolent and amiable,) allowed , encouraged, almost taught me to be selfish and overbearing, to care for none beyond my own family circle, to think meanly of all the rest of the world, to wish at least to think meanly of their sense and worth compared with my own.
 Such I was, from eight to eight-and-twenty; and such I might still have been but for you, dearest, loveliest Elizabeth!
 What I do not owe you!
 You taught me a lesson, hard indeed at first, but most advantageous.
 By you, I was properly humbled.
 I came to you without a doubt of my reception.
 You showed me how insufficient were all my pretensions to please a woman worthy of being pleased”(357).

 Mr Darcy is a noble character in that a woman calls him out on his bullshit and he actually listens and changes.
 As much as this book is a roadmap for women to own their #nasty, it is also a roadmap for men on how to be worthy of women like Elizabeth Bennet.